What is social marketing?

 Social marketing – like commercial marketing – involves using all of the Marketing Mix i.e. the ‘7Ps’: Product, Price, Place, Promotion, Process, Physical Evidence and People.
 It’s about much more than just raising awareness.

-Social marketing shouldn’t be confused with social media marketing, for example using Facebook and Twitter.
-Social media is simply a tool or channel that is sometimes used within social marketing.
+Social marketing should not be confused with social media marketing, for example using Facebook and Twitter, but it often is.
+Social media is often a promotional tool or channel used to help to deliver social marketing campaigns and interventions.